-For information on the availability of specific RMS Wizard Kit, contact your local customer support service.
+For information on the availability of specific RMS Wizard Kit, contact field engineers.

 RMS Wizard Kit allows the administrator to adapt to the user's needs for HA for a specific application.
 They contain predefined application-specific detectors, rules, and templates for entering user parameters for the application.